TosbackCgusBridge-Bot/CGUs-versions/Zoopla/Privacy Policy.md

 We may amend this privacy policy at any time.
 Any changes we may make will be posted on this page, so please check back frequently.
 Your continued use of our website(s) will constitute your acceptance of, and agreement to, any changes to the privacy policy.

 For the purpose of the Data Protection Act 1998 (the Act), the data controller is Zoopla Limited of The Cooperage, 5 Copper Row, London, SE1 2LH.
-Zoopla Limited is part of the ZPG Plc group of companies, comprising ZPG Plc and its subsidiaries, which are referred to in this privacy policy, collectively, as the "ZPG Group of Companies" and, individually, a "ZPG Group Company".
+Zoopla Limited is part of the Zoopla Limited group of companies, comprising Zoopla Limited and its subsidiaries, which are referred to in this privacy policy, collectively, as the "ZPG Group of Companies" and, individually, a "ZPG Group Company".

 Information we may collect from you